 The AATOD Board of Directors agreed to release recommendations to the field for siting new opioid treatment programs throughout the United States, wherever they are needed.

-encourage OTP sponsors and managers to work with the surrounding community and other treatment facilities as they decide to open new treatment programs.
+These guidelines encourage OTP sponsors and managers to work with the surrounding community and other treatment facilities as they decide to open new treatment programs.
 It is imperative that OTPs work with local and state officials as a method of coordinating the opening of such treatment programs.

 It took over three decades for the American public to get to the current place of a public health epidemic of opioid use and abuse and it will take years to emerge from this devastating crisis, which is claiming so many lives each day.

 It is our collective hope that these guidelines will provide useful recommendations as our treatment system expands over the course of the coming years.

 We would be interested in receiving any feedback that you may have with regard to these guidelines.

 - When OTPs are considering siting a new program, it makes sense to focus on areas which are underserved and where there is evidence of a high rate of opioid use (e.g. overdose rates, ER admissions, criminal justice involvement).
 If there are existing OTPs in a particular town or city, it also makes sense to determine if they are meeting the needs of patients in the community.
 Existing OTPs should be able to demonstrate that they have sufficient capacity to meet the needs of patients seeking access to care.